TristanCopley/photoboard_v1/README.md

 * Fun!
   * We want those who use Photoboard to leave smiling!

+## Project History:
+This project begun at the start of Del Norte's third trimester.
+Written in pure HTML, CSS, and JavaScript, our project started from nothing but a blank slate.
+We are aiming for extreme quality and speed.
+We are using a web bundler called Webpack to make our code even more effecient.

 ## [Development Schedule and Timebox](https://github.com/TristanCopley/photoboard/wiki)

 ### Photoboard Development Schedule and Timebox